John 13: Text

-An ancient manuscript containing this chapter in the Coptic language is:
+Another ancient manuscript containing parts of this chapter is Papyrus 6 (AD ~350; extant verses 1–2, 11–12) which is written in the Coptic language.

-Papyrus 6 (~AD 350; extant verses 1–2, 11–12).

 Places

 All the events recorded in this chapter and the succeeding chapters up to John 17 took place in Jerusalem.
 The precise location is not specified, but John 18:1 states that afterwards, "Jesus left with his disciples and crossed the Kidron Valley".